minio/docs/source/includes/linux/common-installation.rst

    useradd -M -r -g minio-user minio-user chown minio-user:minio-user /mnt/disk1 /mnt/disk2 /mnt/disk3 /mnt/disk4

-The specified disk paths are provided as an example.
-Change them to match the path to those disks intended for use by MinIO.
+The specified drive paths are provided as an example.
+Change them to match the path to those drives intended for use by MinIO.

 Alternatively, change the ``User`` and ``Group`` values to another user and group on the system host with the necessary access and permissions.